-Recording information to disk provides a permanent record of your instrument control session, and is an easy way to debug your application.
-While the instrument object is connected to the instrument, you can record this information to a disk file:
+Recording information to disk provides a permanent record of your serial port session, and is an easy way to debug your application.
+While the serial port object is connected to the device, you can record the following information to a disk file:

-The number of values written to the instrument, the number of values read from the instrument, and the data type of the values
+The number of values written to the device, the number of values read from the device, and the data type of the values

-Data written to the instrument, and data read from the instrument
+Data written to the device, and data read from the device

 You record information to a disk file with the

-the instrument, and stores the information to the file text
+from the device, and stores the information to the file

 When you initiate recording with the

-file is created or if new information is appended to an existing record
+created or if new information is appended to an existing record file.

 You can configure

-then the record file is overwritten each time recording is initiated.
+is overwritten each time recording is initiated.
+If

-the new information is appended to the file specified by
+append, the new information is appended to the file specified

 You specify the name of the record file with the

-a directory path, provided the file name is supported by your operating
+directory path — provided the filename is supported by your operating system.

-If no number is specified as part of the initial file
+If no number is specified as part of the initial filename, the first

-If the specified file name already exists, then the existing file is overwritten.
+If the specified filename already exists, the existing file is overwritten.

 RecordDetail can be

-A compact record file contains the number of values written to the
+verbose.
+A compact record file contains the number of values

-instrument, the number of values read from the instrument, the data
+written to the device, the number of values read from the device, the data type of

-type of the values, and event information.
-A verbose record file contains
+the values, and event information.
+A verbose record file contains the preceding

-the preceding information as well as the data transferred to and from
+information as well as the data transferred to and from the device.

 Binary data with precision given by